openwebwork/webwork-open-problem-library/OpenProblemLibrary/macros/Union/1-README.txt

   MATCH-LIST ROUTINES:

-    alignedChoice.pl	  A match-list subclass that uses tables to create its question list.

     imageChoice.pl	  A match-list subclass that matches images against the questions.
 The images are
 			  displayed in a table where you can specify